dfinity/portal/docs/developer-docs/integrations/multi-chain/signatures-faq.md

 # Signatures FAQ

-## Does ICP support Threshold ECDSA signatures?
+## Does ICP support ECDSA signatures?

-Yes, the Internet Computer (ICP) does support Threshold ECDSA signatures.
+Yes, the Internet Computer (ICP) does support ECDSA signatures.
 It implements a novel threshold ECDSA protocol as part of its chain-key signatures toolbox.
 In this protocol, the private ECDSA key exists only as secret shares held by designated parties, namely the replicas of a threshold-ECDSA-enabled subnet on ICP.
 Signatures are computed using those secret shares without the private key ever being reconstructed.
 Each replica of such subnet holds a key share that provides no information on its own.
 At least one third of the replicas are required to generate a threshold signature using their respective key shares.

 The threshold ECDSA protocol on ICP also includes protocols for secure distributed key generation and periodic key resharing, which are crucial parts of the protocol.
 This makes chain-key ECDSA signatures much more powerful than any off-the-shelf threshold ECDSA protocol.